James-VT/MS1_Handleigh_Hall/README.md

 * First carousel image is of Lodge Park, taken from Wikipedia.
 [Link and licence.](https://commons.wikimedia.org/wiki/File:Lodge_Park,_Gloucestershire,_May_2016_side_view.jpg)

 * Second carousel image is open-source, photo taken by Birmingham Museums Trust.
 [Photo by Birmingham Museums Trust on Unsplash](https://unsplash.com/photos/P2pGX2-zWNs)

+* Third carousel image is open-source, photo taken from unsplash.
+[Photo by Content Pixie on Unsplash](https://unsplash.com/photos/m-gqDRzbJLQ)

 ## Find Us page
 * The directions and text used on the Find Us page were taken from the website for [Lodge Park and the Sherborne Park Estate](https://www.nationaltrust.org.uk/lodge-park-and-sherborne-park-estate#How%20to%20get%20here) and edited to suit.